 What was it like working with Vampire Diaries alum Micah Parker?

-"The psychotic undertones, lack of empathy & almost playful gamesmanship echo moments from Funny Games, as the filmmakers employ similar off-screen tactics when it comes to representing violence.
-These dark elements are reinforced by the Lynchland lighting & foreboding, relentless soundtrack..
+"The psychotic undertones, lack of empathy & almost playful gamesmanship echo moments from Funny Games...
 Parker & Fuller are compelling and despicably charming as buddy movie co-leads” Spl!ng ****

-He knew his lines and showed up on time, very professional.
-Micah was able to go from reading a tweet to crush a scene then back to chatting to someone on set, dipping in and out.
+Very professional, he knew his lines and showed up on time everyday.
 In many way the relationship between Jack and Frank was the most challenging aspect of shooting this film for me, because here we were cast in lead roles at the centre of what we all felt to be something special and yet it was our task to enact the most gut wrenching, Machiavellian-like rivalry between these two men competing for life and death.
 Jon knew how far in we were both getting with these parts and was definitely fanning the flames between us in reality too.
-I can't express how deep it went all on this page, but I do on the Road To The Festivals blog below:
+I can't express how deep it went all on this page, but I do on the Road To The Festivals blogs below;

 ROAD TO THE FESTIVALS